This version is in beta - expect some breaking changes.

 This API is currently in a low-volume private trial.
-You can use the sandbox service but to use the production service, contact us and request to join the trial.
+You can use the sandbox service, however the production service is now ring-fenced for a select amount of users.

 We will make the production service public once the trial is complete.
 We do not have a forecast date for this yet.

-This API will eventually replace the following APIs:
+This API will eventually replace the following APIs (from Phase 1):

 - taxable social security benefits and state pension lump sum - pay and tax data not populated

 - some private pensions might still be coming through as employments

 - State Pension - first year figure is a weekly amount, not an annual amount

 - increase capacity to support full production volumes